elixic/playwright/README.md

 4. Open a new terminal and run the folloing commands
    1. `npm install`
    2. `npx playwright install chromium firefox webkit` or open the VS Code Command Pallet and search for Test: Install Playwright
+   3. `npx playwright test` will run the tests.

+## Running tests with vs code extension and recording tests

 # TODO